Wylhelm/neuralux-ai-layer/plan.md

 1. Full overlay UI update with conversation history
 2. Vision screen understanding (layouts, elements, objects)
-3. Temporal intelligence (system history)
+3. Streaming LLM responses
-4. Streaming LLM responses
+4. Integration of system control actions into the orchestrator

 For detailed progress, see: [PHASE2A_PROGRESS.md](PHASE2A_PROGRESS.md)